oneapi-src/oneDNN/doc/programming_model/data_types.md

 ## Inference and Training

-DNNL supports training and inference with the following data types:
+oneDNN supports training and inference with the following data types:

 | Usage mode | CPU                | GPU        |
 | :---       | :---               | :---       |